 The Connecticut Election Project’s 2012 student conference occurred on Friday, October 19, 2012.
 Connecticut students from across the state in grades 6-12 participated in conference activities.

-Michael Vigeant discusses his work in polling during the Election Math breakout session.
-Ken Keller discusses the Electoral College during the Election Math breakout session.
+|Secretary Merrill welcomes students during opening remarks.||Michael Vigeant discusses his work in polling during the Election Math breakout session.|

-Teachers Scot Peaslee & Maryam Wardak lead a discussion on the power of political campaign ads during the Election Literacy breakout session|
+|A group of students watches a campaign ad during the Election Literacy breakout session.||Teachers Scot Peaslee & Maryam Wardak lead a discussion on the power of political campaign ads during the Election Literacy breakout session|

-During closing remarks, Secretary Merrill asks students what they have learned during the closing remarks.|
+|Middletown Mayor Daniel Drew explains what it is like to be a young elected official.||During closing remarks, Secretary Merrill asks students what they have learned during the closing remarks.|